Northern California Megaregion

 A large port city just across the bridge from San Francisco, Oakland is a place of its own and has the most ethnically diverse population in the country.
 It is famous for its political activism as well as for its festivals, theatres, and galleries.
-Surrounded by many parks and with a spectacular view of the Bay and San Francisco, Oakland is great place to visit.
+Surrounded by many parks and with a spectacular view of the Bay and San Francisco, Oakland is a great place to visit.

 Fires In Northern California

 The Mendocino National Forest, only a three-hour drive north of San Francisco, is 913,306 acres of mountains and canyons in the coastal mountain range, luring those who seek solitude and quiet.
-From 750 feet in the Grindstone Creek Canyon in the foothills of the Sacramento Valley to the 8,092 feet of South Yolla Bolly Mountain, the elevation changes dramatically and with it the flora and wildlife at home there.
+From 750 feet in the Grindstone Creek Canyon in the foothills of the Sacramento Valley to the 8,092 feet of South Yolla Bolly Mountain, the elevation changes dramatically, and with it the flora and wildlife at home there.

-Check out the rustic old Pine Mountain Lookout at 4,000 feet, surrounded by dense pine and fir forest, or visit the Red Bluff Recreation Area where you will find a mix of oak forests, grasslands covered with wildflowers, wetlands and the cool, clear Sacramento River, home to 125 species of birds and many wild animals.
-There are four miles of trails offering great views of Mount Lassen, Mount Shasta and the Yolla Bolly Mountains.
+Check out the rustic old Pine Mountain Lookout at 4,000 feet, surrounded by dense pine and fir forest, or visit the Red Bluff Recreation Area where you will find a mix of oak forests, grasslands covered with wildflowers, wetlands, and the cool, clear Sacramento River, home to 125 species of birds and many wild animals.
+There are four miles of trails offering great views of Mount Lassen, Mount Shasta, and the Yolla Bolly Mountains.

 Redwood National and State Parks is a group of four old-growth temperate rainforests located along the coast of northern California: Redwood National Park, Del Norte Coast, Jedediah Smith, and Prairie Creek Redwoods State Parks.
 Together, they cover 139,000 acres and protect 45 percent of all globally remaining coastal redwood (Sequoia sempervirens) forests.
 Sequoias are the tallest species of tree on Earth and can live up to 3,000 years.

 Besides sequoias, the parks also protect grassland prairie, rivers, streams, animals, and other plants living in this ecosystem, many of them endangered or threatened, as well as 37 miles of pristine unspoiled coastline.
-Take a hike through the massive redwood groves, visit pristine sandy beaches and quaint little hamlets like Klamath, where the Klamath river spills into the sea.
+Take a hike through the massive redwood groves, visit pristine sandy beaches, and quaint little hamlets like Klamath, where the Klamath river spills into the sea.
 The Klamath overlook offers a fantastic spot to watch passing whales.